Buddhism in Myanmar: British rule

-After Mindon's death in 1877, his son Thibaw ascended the throne was weak and unable to prevent the British conquest of Upper Burma in 1886.
+After Mindon's death in 1877 his son Thibaw ascended the throne.
+Thibaw was weak and unable to prevent the British conquest of Upper Burma in 1886.
 This was an epoch making change, since the Buddhist sangha had now lost the support of the Burmese state for the first time in centuries.

 During the British administration of Lower and Upper Burma (from 1824 to 1948), government policies were generally secular which meant Buddhism and its institutions were not patronised or protected by the colonial government.
 Furthermore, monks who broke the vinaya now went unpunished by the government.
 The presence of Christian missionaries and missionary schools also became widespread.
 This resulted in tensions between the Buddhists, Christians and Europeans in Colonial Burma.

 As the authority and prestige of the sangha yielded to that of western educated colonial elites (and with the rise of western education in Burma), there was a general feeling among Burmese Buddhists during the colonial era that the Buddhist dispensation (sasana) was in decline and in danger of dying out.
 Not only did Buddhism now lack state support, but many of the traditional jobs of the Burmese sangha, especially education, were being taken by secular institutions.

 The response to this perceived decline was a mass reform movement throughout the country which responded in different ways to the colonial situation.
 This included waves of Buddhist publishing, preaching, and the founding of hundreds of lay Buddhist organizations, as well as the promotion of vegetarianism, Buddhist education, moral and religious reform and the founding of schools.
 Lay persons, including working class individuals such as schoolteachers, and clerks, merchants were quite prominent in this Buddhist revival.
 They now assumed the responsibility of preserving the sasana, one which had previously been taken by the king and royal elites.